ItsNoahJ/LMMS-AI-Fork/.context/project_context.md

   - Testing and deployment approaches

 ### Implementation Phase (In Progress)
-- **Project Structure**: Implemented new directory structure for the project
+- **Project Structure**: Partially implemented new directory structure for the project
-  - Created modular CMakeLists.txt files for each component
+  - Created initial CMakeLists.txt files for some components
-  - Migrated utility classes to the new structure
+  - Migrated some utility classes to the new structure
   - Established consistent naming conventions
-  - Set up directory structure for core, AI, model serving, plugins, utils, UI, and tests
+  - Set up partial directory structure for core, AI, model serving, plugins, utils, UI, and tests

 - **Model Serving Framework**: Created the foundation for loading and managing AI models
   - Implemented `ModelServer` singleton for centralized model management